Skip to content

 FAQ

-- Community water systems must deliver the Consumer Confidence Report to customers by July 1 each year, covering the prior year's data.
-Under newer rules taking effect for 2027, systems serving more than 10,000 people will issue it twice a year, but July 1 remains the annual deadline for everyone.
+Expect it by July 1.
+Community water systems must deliver the Consumer Confidence Report to customers by then each year, covering the prior year's data.
+Under newer rules taking effect for 2027, systems serving more than 10,000 people will issue it twice a year, but July 1 stays the annual deadline for everyone.

-- MCL, the Maximum Contaminant Level, is the enforceable legal limit.
-MCLG, the Maximum Contaminant Level Goal, is the level with no known or expected health risk and is often lower, sometimes zero.
-The MCL is set as close to the goal as treatment allows, so meeting the MCL is legal but is not the same as reaching the health goal.
+One is the law, the other is the ideal.
+MCL, the Maximum Contaminant Level, is the enforceable legal limit.
+MCLG, the Maximum Contaminant Level Goal, is the level with no known or expected health risk, and it is often lower, sometimes zero.
+The MCL is set as close to the goal as today's treatment allows, so meeting the MCL is legal but is not the same as reaching the health goal.

-- No. An action level is the concentration that triggers required treatment or other steps, not a safety threshold.
+No, and the name is a little misleading.
+An action level is the concentration that triggers required treatment or other steps, not a safe line.
 The lead action level is 0.015 mg/L, or 15 parts per billion, but there is no level of lead considered safe.
 Treat it as a trigger for action, not a green light.

-- You do not receive one.
-Private wells are not covered by CCR rules and are not regulated by EPA, so testing is your responsibility.
+You do not get one, so the job falls to you.
+Private wells are not covered by CCR rules and are not regulated by EPA, which means testing is your responsibility.
 Test annually for coliform bacteria and nitrate, add tests for local concerns like arsenic, lead, or PFAS, and use a state-certified lab.
 Your state or county health department can point you to one.

-- Not necessarily.
+Not necessarily, so do not read too much into it.
 The federal PFAS rule sets limits, with PFOA and PFOS at 4 parts per trillion, but monitoring and compliance phase in over several years.
-Older reports may show no PFAS data even where PFAS is present simply because monitoring was not yet required.
+An older report can show no PFAS data even where PFAS is present, simply because monitoring was not required yet.
 A home test through a certified lab can fill the gap.

 Sources